saptarshibasu/aws-study/README.md

 * Origin Access Identity (OAI) is an user used by Cloudfront to access the S3 files
 * S3 bucket policy gives access to OAI and thus preventing users from directly accessing the S3 files bypassing the Cloudfront
 * Cloudfront accesslogs can be stored in an S3 bucket
+* To serve the media of a WordPress website from Cloudfront usethe Apache .htaccess file to rewrite the URLs

 ## Snowball